 This varies greatly from student to student and depends on a number of factors, including the age a student begins learning English in school, and how much they use English outside of the CAJ classroom.
 A child’s positive attitude, strong individual motivation, a willingness to work diligently to improve, and taking many opportunities to use English in a variety of social and academic environments both in and out of school will all contribute to a student becoming more proficient in English.

 How can my child keep learning English during the Summer vacation?

 Language learning is a year round commitment.
 Some families use the longer summer break to give their children opportunities to experience living and studying in an English speaking country for an extended period.
 Students who will be given EAL support the following school year are required to study English language for a minimum of 30 hours over the summer break to keep up and improve their skills.
 CAJ’s EAL Summer School offered at the end of June is one way to fulfill this requirement.
 Other international and language school programs in Japan and abroad also offer reputable English language courses in the summer which could also meet the requirements.
 In addition, students at all grade levels participate in a summer reading program to keep up the important habit of reading.

 What can we as parents do to help our child succeed in English?

-Immerse your child in the English language.
-Language learners at all levels need frequent exposure to good language models, and they need practice using the language.
-Some things you can do are:
+Give your child opportunities to be immersed in listening, reading, speaking and writing English.
+Language learners at all levels need frequent exposure to good language models, and they need practice using English to improve.
+Some things you as parents can do are:

-Yes, EAL (ESL) students are charged a one-time fee at the time of admission.
+Yes, students who will receive EAL support are charged a one-time fee at the time of admission.

 Homeschoolers applying to CAJ FAQ